-Hawthorne Electronics, located at 712 SE Hawthorne Ave in Portland was the first home of Tektronix from May 5, 1947 until the summer of 1951 when Tektronix moved to the Sunset location.
+Hawthorne Electronics, located at 712 SE Hawthorne Ave in Portland became the new home of Tektronix from May 5, 1947 until the summer of 1951 when Tektronix moved to the Sunset location.
 The building was built to the specifications of Howard Vollum and Jack Murdock.

 The building cost $5,000 to construct.
 When completed it was rather plain looking which displeased Jack Murdock.
 He engaged Mel Lofton to construct a new front for the building which gave it a forward rake making it appear to to slope out towards the street.

 The four founders agreed to include in their plans for Tektronix a retail store which they felt would get them through the first few difficult years until production began.
 This was a temporary move, but an idea which seemed logical, since none of the four had much money to put into the company.
 Thus the concept was born which later took the form of Hawthorne Electronics, which saw the company through the early days of development on the first scope.
 Tektronix occupied the second floor while Hawthorne Electronics occupied the ground level.

 Founder Glenn McDowell manged Hawthorne Electronics.
 On September 10, 1948, he sold all 53 of his shares in Tektronix back to the company, in exchange for which he received sole ownership of Hawthorne Electronics.

 This photo shows a large shipment of 511AD oscilloscopes from the Hawthorne building.